ashley7295/SQLiJava/README.md

 Maybe we'd like to create a new account for ourselves.
 Enter any username, and this password

-    ' ; insert into passwords values ('evil', 'New Evil User', 'password'); select * from userdata where '1'='1
+    ' ; insert into passwords values ('evil', 'New Evil User', 'password'); select * from passwords where '1'='1

 And then you should be able to log in with the username `evil` and password `password`.

 The `;` signifies the end of a SQL command, so you can add your own SQL command afterwards.
 Remember to add a SQL statement at the end that can use the final `'` that your code is adding to the SQL.

+The `select * from passwords where '1'='1` part doesn't do anything related to creating a new user, but it uses up the spare `'` to make the sequence of commands valid.

+Another approach is to write SQL that comments out the last comma.

 And how about simply deleting the whole database?
 Enter anything for the username and this for the password,